atsid/www.atsid.com/software-development.md

 	<section class="software-section">
 	    <article>
 	        <h4 style="color: #4066AD;">Design</h4>
-	        <p>Through a human-centered design process, we develop prototypes and review early designs with the appropriate people to rapidly identify workflows and overall user experiences (UX).
+	        <p>Through a human-centered design process, we develop prototypes and review early designs with your staff to rapidly identify workflows and overall user experiences (UX).
 We refine and improve upon designs as we learn more about the users themselves.</p>
 	    </article>
 	    <article>
 	        <img src="{{ site.baseurl }}/assets/images/icon-design.png" alt="Logistics and Maintenance Support" alt="Design Infographic">